 Among the first in Arkansas to offer the advanced treatments in wound care, we continue today to be a leader in wound healing and holistic patient care.

 Chronic wounds: a growing problem

-Non-healing wounds of the diabetic foot are considered one of the most significant complications of diabetes, representing a major worldwide medical, social, and economic burden that greatly affects patient quality of life.
-Almost 24 million Americans—one in every 12—are diabetic and the disease is causing widespread disability and death at an epidemic pace, according to the Centers for Disease Control and Prevention.
+Non-healing wounds of the diabetic foot are considered one of the most significant complications of diabetes, representing a major worldwide medical, social and economic burden that greatly affects patient quality of life.
+Almost 24 million Americans—one in every 12—has diabetes and the disease is causing widespread disability and death at an epidemic pace, according to the Centers for Disease Control and Prevention.
 Of those with diabetes, more than 8 million are estimated to suffer with chronic or non-healing wounds.
-Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds occur most frequently in the elderly and in people with diabetes—populations that are sharply rising as the nation ages and chronic diseases increase.
-At the Wound Care Clinic at Washington Reginal, we follow treatment protocols specifically established for each type of wound.
+Associated with inadequate circulation, poorly functioning veins and immobility, non-healing wounds occur most frequently in the elderly and in people with diabetes—populations that are sharply rising as the nation ages and chronic diseases increase.
+At the Wound Care Clinic at Washington Regional, we follow treatment protocols specifically established for each type of wound.
 We utilize the latest approaches to wound healing and remain current in new scientific advances in wound care.

 Partnership with the leading wound care management team leads to successful healing